History of Trieste: German Occupation

 During the occupation the Nazis converted the rice husking facility in San Sabba into a prison camp, serving as a transit camp for Jews to be deported to camps in Germany and Poland and used to detain, torture and murder prisoners suspected of subversive activities against the regime, as well as Jews considered to be "non-transportable".
 Estimates from the 1976 trial put the death toll of the camp between 2 and 4 thousand people, with other estimates putting the death toll as high as 5 thousand.

 Monument to the 71 hostages shot by the Nazis at Opicina on 3 April 1944 in a reprisal.
 During the trial for the crimes in the Risiera di San Sabba it was discovered that the Nazis had used the bodies of the victims to test the crematorium.

 At the same time the activities of the Yugoslav partisan movement intensified in the Carso near Trieste to destabilize the occupying regime.

 Commemorative plaque on the front of Palazzo Rittmeyer in via Ghega, to commemorate the 52 hostages hanged as reprisal by the German occupiers on 23 April 1944.

 The reaction by the occupiers and Italian collaborators was immediate, searches and decimations devastate the city and nearby towns.
 The largest round-up operation was on 27 February 1944; during this operation the occupiers took 670 men aged between 15 and 65 from nearby Slovene villages and deported them to Bavaria for forced labour in factories and farms.

 In April 1944, in response to a partisan attack that caused the death of 7 German soldiers in Opicina 71 civilians of both Italian and Slovene ethnicity were shot in an act of reprisal.
 A few days later on 23 April 1944, another attack lead to another reprisal resulting in the death by hanging of 52 people in Palazzo Rittmayer in via Ghega.

 Between April 1944 and February 1945, Trieste was also subject to bombing raids by British and American forces.
 The damage included port structures, the oil refinery and shipyards as well as city itself.
 Numerous residential buildings were destroyed with many others damaged.
-The number of victims of the bombing is estimated at approximately 1000 for the comune, with the raid of 10 June 1944 being particularly devastating, causing the deaths of approximately 400 people.
+The number of victims of the bombing is estimated at 1000 for the comune, with the raid of 10 June 1944 being particularly devastating, causing the deaths of approximately 400 people.